zarifmahmud/DoodleMyWorld/README.md

 ## Doodle My World
 This is the project I made for Hack the 6ix, that won "Most Fun Hack"!
-You can check out the writeup for it here: https://devpost.com/software/doodle-my-world.
+You can check out the writeup and see a video demo for it here: https://devpost.com/software/doodle-my-world.

 ## For Personal Use
 If you want to use this on your own computer, the only extra thing you will need to do is to make a file called "security.py", and add your personal keys to Azure's speech and vision resources.